naukri-engineering/validate/README.md

 	* The “parameters”  plugin are:

-		1. **formNames :** Accepts the form names on which commonValidator needs to       be initialized.
+		1. **formNames :** Accepts the form names on which validate.JS needs to be initialized.
 Form name can be a string for a single form or an array of form names for multiple forms.
 At least one form name is mandatory.

 		2. **errors :** Accepts the name of the error message array.
 If not mentioned, the default name “commonErrList” of the array is set.